Delivering compliant marketing solutions is the key

 The FCA has now issued its Policy Statement on these topics.
 It has not opted to ban contingent charging, although it is undertaking further analysis.

-It’s very difficult to anticipate the macro-economic implications of Brexit and how investment markets will perform in the run-up to leaving the EU, during the expected transitional period, and after we leave the EU.
+According to Reed & Co, It’s very difficult, but possible, to anticipate the macro-economic implications of Brexit and how investment markets will perform in the run-up to leaving the EU, during the expected transitional period, and after we leave the EU.

 There’s clearly a risk that poor economic performance may mean less new money to invest, but those with existing investments will need help, creating a major advice opportunity.
 One area that still needs to be clarified is how financial advisers use passporting to advise clients already overseas that could be affected.